What makes us different?

-Daniel J. Hawkins is a founder and member emeritus of Clarion.
+Daniel J. Hawkins is a founder emeritus of Clarion.
 Dan has over 30 years of experience in healthcare, having worked with life sciences companies ranging from global pharmaceutical companies to development stage biotech to device and diagnostic companies, as well as financial firms that invest in the industry.
 In addition to core life science clients, Dan has worked with health plans such as WellPoint and New York Life, provider groups such as Joslin Diabetes Center and Fallon Clinic, and retail pharmacies such as Walmart.

 He has worked in functional areas from product development through sales, on issues from product acceleration to board-level M&A advice, and in therapeutic areas ranging from oncology to orthopedics, with a particular interest in diabetes, dementia and substance use disorders.
 In addition, Dan has deep experience in pricing, reimbursement, and product access.

 Prior to founding Clarion, Dan was CEO of a respiratory medical device company.
 He spent his first 10 years at the consulting firm of Corporate Decisions, Inc. (now Oliver Wyman), where he was partner, co-head of the healthcare practice, and one of three elected members of the Management Committee.

 Dan has an MBA from the Yale School of Management, and an AB in Economics from Princeton University.
 He is chair of the Joslin Leadership Council and a past board member for M|C Communications, the parent company of Pri-Med.

 Jen Fennessy is the director of finance and operations at Clarion.
 In her role, she oversees all aspects of the financial business including financial reporting and analysis, cash management, 401k management, payroll, insurance, vendor and client management.
 In addition to these duties, she aids the Operations team in ensuring overall operational excellence.
 Jen is also a member of the Leadership Team.